oguzsout/WalliesCompose/README.md

 - [Paging 3](https://developer.android.com/jetpack/androidx/releases/paging) - The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
 - [Room](https://developer.android.com/training/data-storage/room) - The room persistence library it is an abstraction layer over SQLite.
 - [Coil](https://github.com/coil-kt/coil) - Image loading for Android backed by Kotlin Coroutines.
+- [BalloonCompose](https://github.com/skydoves/Balloon) - Modernized and sophisticated tooltips, fully customizable with an arrow and animations on Android.